 http://msdn.microsoft.com/en-us/library/aa363858(VS.85).aspx CreateFile Function

-#2 Updated by Akira Tanaka almost 3 years ago
+#2 Updated by Akira Tanaka about 3 years ago

 - Description updated (diff)

 I found that File.lutimes can be used in fileutils.rb.